pytorch/ao/torchao/prototype/autoround/README.md

 )
 ```
 > [!NOTE]
 > To avoid OOM issues, load the model on CPU, and set `device` to `'cuda'`.
-This will transfer compute-intensive operations to GPU at calibration stage and do optimization on GPU.

 #### Step 2: Apply Optimization
-Wrap all inputs as a MultiTensor to track calibration data for optimized modules:
+Wrap all inputs as a `MultiTensor` to track all calibration data for optimized modules:

 ```python
 input_ids_lst = []